 The oil seepage into the fault lines provides just the tectonic lubrication for a massive earthquake that takes everything down, including rescue and police.
 Law enforcement quickly becomes a matter of isolating the lawlessness and discouraging desertions among their own, who have their families to look out for.
 That’s a pretty accurate portrayal of what will happen.

 After reading Varley’s saga of family preparedness, the reader will quickly see why our Founders wrote in the last part of the Second Amendment, “…the right of the people to keep and bear arms, shall not be infringed.”
-As it turns out, when the apocalypse comes, the people whose rights are most infringed upon are the ones without guns.
+As it turns out, when the Apocalypse comes, the people whose rights are most infringed upon are the ones without guns.

 The story and lessons learned in the book hit home no matter what the apocalyptic catalyst is… The fact is we are living in fragile times.
-If you haven’t thought about “prepping” yet, I have a entire library of preparedness articles to get you started.
+If you haven’t thought about “prepping” yet, I have an entire library of preparedness articles to get you started.
 No time like the present!